You’re desperate to declutter right? But feel utterly overwhelmed.

-Just 10 things is super simple.
-BUT super powerful too!
+Just 10 things is a super simple but super powerful way to declutter.

 You just let go of 10 things everyday.

-10 less things everyday is over 3,000 less things by the end of the year.
-WOW!
+But 10 fewer things daily is 3,000 fewer things by the end of the year!!

-But then the BIG question everyone asks is “What project should I tackle first?”
+But then the big question everyone asks is “What should I tackle first?”

 What Should I Declutter First?

-The most important thing to do when you start decluttering is to succeed!
+The most important thing when we start decluttering is to succeed.

 “Er, yeah??!!”
 I hear you cry.

-You NEED to start decluttering with the easiest things you possibly can.
+We need to start decluttering with the easiest things we possibly can.

-Starting with easy wins creates a positive feedback mechanism whilst we’re learning to let go.
+Starting with easy wins creates a positive feedback mechanism whilst we learn to let go.

 By practising on easy stuff, we get ourselves ready for the trickier stuff to come.
 It’s common sense.

-We are all different – hurrah! – and have different interests, obsessions and hang ups.
+However, what is easy for me may not be easy for you because we are all different – hurrah – with different interests, obsessions and hang ups.

-- Low financial value – NOT things we’re hoping will bag a fortune on eBay
+- Low financial value – not stuff we hope will bag a fortune on eBay

-- Easily disposable – stuff the local charity shop will take or are recyclable
+- Easily disposable – stuff charity shops take or recyclable

-- Easily accessible – NOT that pile of boxes trapped at the back of the garage
+- Accessible – not a pile of boxes trapped at the back of the garage

 - Unsentimental – nothing with bitter-sweet complicated emotions

-Complete one project each week for 10 weeks and you’ll be flying through your clutter!
+Complete one project weekly for 10 weeks to fly through your clutter!